-How profitable a bank is has an effect on its long-term survivability.
-A bank can retain its earnings, giving a boost to its capital cushion, or put them to work addressing problematic loans, likely making the bank better prepared to withstand economic shocks.
-Banks that are losing money, however, have less ability to do those things.
+How profitable a bank is affects its long-term survivability.
+A bank can retain its earnings, expanding its capital buffer, or put them to work addressing problematic loans, likely making the bank better prepared to withstand financial shocks.
+However, banks that are losing money have less ability to do those things.

-Return on equity, calculated by dividing net income (profit, basically) by the total amount of equity, is one important way to measure a bank's earnings.
-SunTrust Bank's most recent annualized quarterly return on equity was 8.76 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one important way to measure a bank's earnings.
+SunTrust Bank's most recent annualized quarterly return on equity was 9.98 percent, above the national average of 8.10 percent.

-The bank recorded net income of $1.03 billion on total equity of $23.95 billion for the twelve months ended June 30, 2017.
-The bank had an annualized return on average assets, or ROA, of 1.03 percent, above the 1 percent deemed satisfactory in accordance with industry standards, but below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank earned net income of $2.38 billion on total equity of $24.55 billion.
+The bank had an annualized return on average assets, or ROA, of 1.18 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.